Medical expert of the article

-Enlargement of the lymph nodes of the roots of the lungs and mediastinum
+Enlargement of lymph nodes of the lung roots and mediastinum

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.